Esri/esri-eds/CODING_STANDARD.md

 # Coding Standards

+CSS standards are enforced by Stylelint.
+The following are the standards that are enforced.

 ## Comments

 Use CSS-style comments for code that is not self-explanatory.
 The should be a space between the comment and the asterisk.